How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Who Do You Call When You Need Inpatient Mental Health Care?

-If you’re in crisis, and you’re not sure where to go or who to call, we recommend calling either:
+If you’re in crisis, and you’re not sure where to go or who to call, we recommend calling:

-- Another crisis hotline that specifically addresses your situation or needs.
+- Another crisis hotline that specifically addresses your situation or needs, or

 Let’s say you’ve sought admission to an inpatient treatment facility, and you’ve been accepted.
 What should you expect when you arrive?